How Much Does It Cost to Go to Antarctica?

 The price is also based on where you are going, with Falkland Islands and South Georgia cruise itineraries and emperor penguin voyages in the Weddell Sea being among the highest since these voyages are longer.

-In addition to the cruise price, there are additional expenses travelers should account for to calculate the full Antarctica travel cost.
+On top of the cruise price, there are additional expenses travelers should account for to calculate the full Antarctica travel cost.
 These include the cost of flights, pre- or post-cruise hotel overnights, added optional adventure activities and gear.

 Budget Antarctica Cruises

 A budget Antarctica cruise will offer an experienced expedition crew and off-vessel activities to explore up close.
-Affordable cruise packages may not include internal flights, pre-cruise hotel overnights, airport transfers, or added excursions such as sea kayaking or snowshoeing.
+These affordable cruise packages may not include internal flights, pre-cruise hotel overnights, airport transfers, or added excursions such as sea kayaking or snowshoeing.
 Be sure to review inclusions before you budget the full cost of your Antarctica trip.

 VIEW BUDGET CRUISES